salome-eriksson/helve/README.md

 (Example: "s 3 5") means set expression #3 is a subset of set expression #5, and "d 6" means set expression #6 is dead)

+Note for bound rule pc, the number of relevant kowledge id's is variable, but always an even number and at least 4.

-For more information about the different derivation rules and basic statements B1-B5 consult the documentation in Proof_System_Overview.pdf
+For more information about the different derivation rules related to unsolvability, as well as basic statements B1-B5 consult the documentation in Proof_System_Overview.pdf.
+For derivation rules related to optimality ("b" and "o" rules), consult the following paper:
+Esther Mugdan, Remo Christen and Salomé Eriksson.
+Optimality Certificates for Classical Planning.
+In Proceedings of the 33rd International Conference on Automated Planning and Scheduling (ICAPS 2023), pp. 286-294.
+2023.